sergiokopplin/indigo/_posts/2016-10-25-instagram-likes.markdown

 **What the 'action' part of your IFTTT recipe summary looks like:**
 <div class="center"><img src="https://github.com/aannasw/aannasw.github.io/blob/master/assets/images/posts/instagram-likes/ig_action.png?raw=true" /></div>

 - Find your past Instagram likes via the Settings menu on your iPhone or iPad Instagram app.
-I'm not sure what it looks like on Android.
+I'm not sure where the menu option is on Android.
-<video src="https://github.com/aannasw/aannasw.github.io/blob/master/assets/images/posts/instagram-likes/ig_twitter.mp4" poster="https://github.com/aannasw/aannasw.github.io/blob/master/assets/images/posts/instagram-likes/ig_vid_poster.png?raw=true" width="320" height="200" controls preload></video>
+<iframe src="https://player.vimeo.com/video/188945683" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<p><a href="https://vimeo.com/188945683">Instagram Likes</a> from <a href="https://vimeo.com/user58310471">Arti Annaswamy</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

 - Forward the Instagram posts individually and tweet them to the Twitter account you've created for this purpose.
 <div class="center"><img src="https://github.com/aannasw/aannasw.github.io/blob/master/assets/images/posts/instagram-likes/ig_twitter.png?raw=true" /></div>